It’s important to commemorate the names of the dead and when they lived.

 The burial ground will remain as a natural environment, the way you see it now.
 Unlike a conventional cemetery, there will not be rows of memorial stones, benches, vases of flowers or mementos, which would alter the special natural quality of the meadow.

 Memorial stones are not permitted on graves, in order to preserve the character of the meadow areas at Delliefure as an open grassland environment, the way you see them now.
 But you can purchase a memorial plaque, or rights to place a memorial stone within the woodland.
+Please read the terms and conditions for placing a stone in the woodland before applying.

 Inside the burial ground, we have recently built a solid chestnut-framed memorial panel where Caithness slate plaques are mounted.
 Each plaque is inscribed with the name, year of birth and year of death of those buried here.